Satellite Event Policies

 - For events assigned to the co-headquarter hotels, SfN will provide the audiovisual equipment and poster board orders and meeting room setup requirements to the hotel contact person, audiovisual vendor, and General Contractor, who will confirm directly with the event organizers.

-- Prepare invoices for events that are held at Walter E. Washington Convention Center and send the invoices, via email, to the organizers after the annual meeting.
-The invoice will include all actual on-site a/v event charges.
+- Prepare invoices for events that are held at the Walter E. Washington Convention Center and will send the invoices, via email, to the organizers after the annual meeting.
+The invoice will include all actual on-site event charges.

 - SfN is not responsible for any event changes that are not communicated to SfN in writing.

 Organizers who submit an event request after Thursday, May 4 will be informed of their event status within two weeks of their submission date.